willdunklin/continual/README.md

 # Continual

 Continual backprop with PyTorch.
-Used for adaptive learning.
+Used for adaptive learning research.

+See https://arxiv.org/abs/2108.06325v3 for CBP details.

 ## Setup